William C. Burr

 Events in his life were:

-- Advertised in the Providence Gazette (Providence RI), 8 Dec 1792, reporting partnership with his brother will carry on "the Business of Gold and Silversmith in its various branches a few doors south of the Baptist Meeting House."
+- Advertised: Providence Gazette, on 8 Dec 1792, in Providence RI.
+Reporting partnership with his brother will carry on "the Business of Gold and Silversmith in its various branches a few doors south of the Baptist Meeting House."

-- Advertised in the United States Gazette (Providence RI), 3 Jan 1793, with his brother Ezekiel, "Informs the public that they carry on the business of gold- and silversmiths in its various branches a few doors south of the Baptist Meeting House, and directly opposite Capt.
+- Advertised: United States Gazette, on 3 Jan 1793, in Providence RI.
+With his brother Ezekiel, "Informs the public that they carry on the business of gold- and silversmiths in its various branches a few doors south of the Baptist Meeting House, and directly opposite Capt.
 Richard Jackson's where they have for sale; silver spoons of different kinds and sizes, gold necklaces and a variety of plated buckles."
 3

-- Nov 1810: his death notice in Providence Gazette says he was buried with Masonic Honors in his 38th year.
+- Flynt & Fales: Nov 1810.
+His death notice in Providence Gazette says he was buried with Masonic Honors in his 38th year.
 3

 William married Anna Olney on 31 Mar 1793.
 (Anna Olney was born in 1775 and died on 9 Nov 1843 in Providence RI.)